openstack/openstack-manuals/doc/admin-guide/source/blockstorage-manage-volumes.rst

 **To create and attach a volume to an instance**

 #.
 Configure the OpenStack Compute and the OpenStack Block Storage
-   services through the ``cinder.conf`` file.
+   services through the ``/etc/cinder/cinder.conf`` file.
 #.
-Use the :command:`cinder create` command to create a volume.
-This
+Use the :command:`openstack volume create ` command to create a volume.
-   command creates an LV into the volume group (VG) ``cinder-volumes``.
+   This command creates an LV into the volume group (VG) ``cinder-volumes``.
 #.
-Use the :command:`nova volume-attach` command to attach the volume
+Use the :command:`openstack server add volume` command to attach the
-   to an instance.
+   volume to an instance.
 This command creates a unique  :term:`IQN` that is exposed to the compute node.

    * The compute node, which runs the instance, now has an active